cadia-lvl/SoftwareDevelopmentGuidelines/readme.md

 - Command line: Compiled and optimized executable.

 Packaging should be done after [testing](#testing) and be a part of the [continuous integration](#continuous-integration) setup for all projects (excluding models).

+### All deliverables
+All deliverables should be provided along with instructions on how to run them and examples.

+All deliverables should be referenced with a git tag (f.ex. a version).
+This is done so that the code of a deliverable can be easily reviewed and for easy recreation.

+When releasing an artifact, be sure that all changes have been committed and a proper README file is in place so that the release process can be repeated by someone else.

+For more complex deliverables (which have many dependencies) we also recommend packaging the deliverable using docker.

 ---